Q: What did the grape say when summer came to an end?

-- Although there are many wines that sell for $50-$100 or even more per bottle, there are plenty of very good inexpensive wines available if you are willing to learn how to find them.
+- There are many wines that sell for $50-$100 or even more per bottle.
+But, there are plenty of very good inexpensive wines available if you are willing to learn how to find them.

 - Many anthropologists believe that the dawn of agriculture was not so that early man could make bread.
 It occurred so that he could make beer and wine!